Batched Self-Consistency Improves LLM Relevance Assessment and Ranking: Experimental Results

 Ranking performance in terms of NDCG@10 for all LLM methods is shown in Tables \ref{tab:ndcg_shall} and \ref{tab:ndcg_deep} for shallow and deep search, respectively, with detailed results on the effects of $m$ in Appendix \ref{sec:appendix_n_scores_ndcg_10}.

-\paragraph{Batching amplifies self-consistency benefits for ranking:} Without self consistency ($m = 1$), one-by-one PW and LW (initial order) methods are competitive rankers, but adding self-consistency helps batched PW methods more than it helps these baselines, making the batched PW methods with $m=15$ the strongest rankers overall.
-For instance, as seen in Table \ref{tab:ndcg_deep} for Legal Search (deep), GPT-4o one-by-one PW ranking improves from 44.9\% NDCG@10 with $m=1$ to 46.8\% with $m=15$, while sub-batched (STB) PW ranking improves from 43.8\% to 51.3\%, respectively (while needing 30 times fewer LLM calls).
+\paragraph{Batching amplifies self-consistency benefits for ranking:} Without self consistency ($m = 1$), one-by-one PW and LW (initial order) methods are competitive rankers, but adding self-consistency helps batched PW methods more than it helps these baselines -- making the batched PW methods with $m=15$ the strongest rankers overall.
+For instance, as seen in Table \ref{tab:ndcg_deep} for Legal Search (deep), GPT-4o one-by-one PW ranking improves from 44.9\% NDCG@10 with $m=1$ to 46.8\% with $m=15$, while sub-batched (STB) PW ranking improves from 43.8\% to 51.3\%, respectively.

 \paragraph{STB ($m=15$) performs best:} Sub-batched STB methods with $m=15$ performed best overall, likely due to creating the broadest range of contexts for LLM sampling by creating the most diverse passage permutations and subsets.
 All-in-one batched PW methods (which needed 3 times fewer LLM calls than STB) with $m = 15$ were also effective for shallow search (30 passages), but under-performed for deep search (90 passages), likely due to the harmful large-batch biases seen in Figure \ref{fig:pos_bias}.